You can Support Project Access today!

 Fellowship Criteria

-Applicants must be board-certified or board-eligible family physicians who will have completed residency training in the United States by August 1, 2024.
+Applicants must be board-certified or board-eligible family physicians who will have completed residency training in the United States by July 1, 2025.
 Candidates should have the appropriate state licenses before the start date of the fellowship.
-Recent graduates and mid-career physicians are eligible.
+Recent graduates and mid-career family physicians are eligible.
 Candidates need not be fully trained in reproductive health procedures.

 RHAP seeks to train a diverse community of leaders.
 We will review your application based on the following areas: